flutter/website/src/content/platform-integration/web/building.md

 with built files, including an `assets` directory, which need to be served together.

-You can also include `--web-renderer html`  or `--web-renderer canvaskit` to select between the HTML or CanvasKit renderers, respectively.
+Flutter web offers multiple build modes and renderers.
 For more information, see [Web renderers][].

 To learn more, see
 [Build and release a web app][].